Charlie Munger: Personal life

-After Munger's divorce, he remarried within a couple of years.
-From his second marriage with Nancy Barry, daughter of David Noble Barry Jr. and Emilie Hevener Barry, he has four children—physicist and Republican activist Charles T. Munger Jr., Emilie Munger Ogden, Barry A. Munger and Philip R. Munger—and two stepchildren: William Harold Borthwick and David Borthwick.
+Munger married Nancy Barry within a few years of his divorce from Huggins.
+Munger and Barry had four children: physicist and political donor Charles T. Munger Jr., Emilie Munger Ogden, Barry A. Munger, and Philip R. Munger.
+Munger also had two stepchildren from his second marriage: William Harold Borthwick and David Borthwick.

-On July 22, 2002, Munger's first wife Nancy Huggins Freeman died of cancer at age 76.

-On February 6, 2010, Munger's second wife Nancy Barry Munger died at home at age 86.
+On February 6, 2010, Munger's second wife, Nancy Barry Munger, died at home at age 86.